Get Your Contract Dispute Case Packet — Force Payment Without Court

 - Payment Disputes: Delays or disagreements over payments are frequent, especially among small businesses and service providers.

-- Performance Failures: Disputes arising when one party claims the other failed to fulfill contractual obligations, such as delivery of goods or services.
+- Performance Failures: Disputes arising when one party claims the other failed to fulfill contractual obligations, including local businesses.

 - Miscommunication: Variations in expectations and interpretative differences often lead to conflicts.